Solar Activity 24-Hour Summary

 Solar Activity

-Forecast: The greater than 2 MeV electron flux is expected to continue at moderate to high levels on 02-04 Apr.
-The greater than 10 MeV proton flux is expected to persist above the S1 (Minor) threshold through midday on 02 Apr.
-There is a chance for an S1 (Minor) event on 02-03 Apr due to the flare potential of Regions 4046 and 4048.
+Forecast: The greater than 2 MeV electron flux is expected to continue at normal to moderate levels over 11-13 May, and the greater than 10 MeV proton flux is expected to persist at background levels through 13 May.

 Solar Wind